-The Manchester Monarchs, in partnership with the New Hampshire State Board of Education and the New Hampshire Department of Education, hosted the third annual Monarchs Education Day on Wednesday, November 14, 2012.
+The Manchester Monarchs, in partnership with the New Hampshire State Board of Education and the New Hampshire Department of Education, hosted the fourth annual Monarchs Education Day on Wednesday, November 13, 2013.
 This event reflects the Monarchs continued commitment to New Hampshire’s youth and their education.
 It was a fun and educational day that students will never forget.
 On this day, the Verizon Wireless Arena became more than just an entertainment venue, it was the largest classroom in New Hampshire.

 It is the mission of the Manchester Monarchs to be a pillar of the community while providing wholesome and economical family entertainment.

 For more information about this event, please contact Andrew Yarnall of the Manchester Monarchs at (603) 626-7825 ext.
 6103.